kunchengit/dInfer/README.md

 pip install .
 ```

-## Download from Hugging Face and convert with transfer/transfer.py
+## Download from Hugging Face and convert with tools/transfer.py

 This project supports using LLaDA(-MoE) checkpoints from Hugging Face.
-After downloading a model, run the CPU conversion script to fuse MoE experts into a single fused model that can be loaded locally.
+After downloading a model, run the CPU conversion script to fuse MoE experts into FusedMoe format that can be loaded locally.

 ### 1) Download checkpoints